Anthony Franciosa: Personal life

 Franciosa was married four times, and had three children.
 His first marriage to Beatrice Bakalyar in 1952 ended in divorce in 1957.
 On May 4, 1957, he married actress Shelley Winters; the couple divorced in 1960.
 He next wed the former Judith Balaban, daughter of Barney Balaban, and author of the book The Bridesmaids about her friend Princess Grace of Monaco, in whose wedding she served as a bridesmaid.
-This union produced Franciosa's only daughter, Nina.
+The marriage resulted in the birth of Franciosa's only daughter, Nina.
 His fourth and final marriage was to Rita Thiel on November 27, 1970 -- coincidentally, the day his final episode of The Name Of The Game aired.
 The marriage lasted until his death in 2006.
 The pair had two sons, organic farmer Marco and actor Christopher.

 When asked about Franciosa's hair-trigger temper, Thiel said "He was never taught how to control his temper ...
 I changed him a lot ...
 We still have good fights once in a while, but I can scream back at him."